 WARNING!!!!!
 IF YOU SEE A STATUS APPEAR ON YOUR WALL ABOUT A STORY OF A GIRL WHO KILLED HERSELF BECAUSE OF SOMETHING HER FATHER WROTE ON HER FACEBOOK WALL!!!
 DO NOT OPEN IT !!!!
 IT IS A VIRUS AND WILL RELEASE A TOJAN VIRUS IN TO YOUR COMPUTOR.
 PLEASE CUT AND PASTE THIS TO YOUR WALL!!!!

-No such virus or Trojan exists.
-What does exist i.e., what people have evidently mistaken for a virus because they don't understand how it spreads is a clickjacking scam whereby Facebook users are conned into following links that promise to show them a wall post that caused a girl to kill herself.
+No such virus or Trojan exists per se.
+What does exist i.e., what people have evidently mistaken for a virus because they don't understand how and why it spreads is a clickjacking scam wherein Facebook users are tricked into following links that promise to show them a post that caused a girl to kill herself.
 No such post exists.
-If you do click on the link, the first thing that happens is that you're asked to share it with friends or grant a third-party app permission to post to your page.
-Then you're asked to complete a survey (which is how the scammers make money by driving traffic to it).
-You'll never see that wall post that caused a girl to commit suicide.
-Because it isn't there.
+If you click on the link, the first thing that happens is that you're asked to share it with friends or grant a third-party app permission to post to your page (bad idea).
+You're then asked to complete a survey (which is how the scammers make money by driving traffic to it).
+You'll never see that supposed wall post that caused a girl to commit suicide, because it isn't there.

-So, this much is true: if you see links about some girl killing herself because of something her dad posted, don't click on them not because it's a virus, but because it's a scam that keeps on replicating precisely because people like you and me keep getting suckered into clicking on it.
+So, this much is true: if you see links about some girl killing herself because of something her dad posted, don't click on them not because it's a "virus," but because it's a scam that keeps on spreading precisely because people like you and me keep getting suckered into replicating it.